fathyb/parcel-plugin-typescript/README.md

 A type error **will not prevent the bundle from being bundled**, we just report them.

+The goal of this plugin is too bring **complete** TypeScript support to Parcel, with little to no configuration.
+This includes transformers and linters.

 ## Installation
 `yarn add parcel-plugin-typescript`